tylerelyt/test_bed/README.md

 ### Preloaded Dataset (Read-Only)

 The system comes with 100 preloaded Chinese Wikipedia documents as core dataset:

-- **Immutable**: Preloaded documents are system core and cannot be deleted or modified by users
+- **Immutable**: Preloaded documents are core; deleting or editing them via the UI is not supported in this version
-- **Auto-loading**: Automatically loaded at system startup
+- **Auto-loading**: Automatically loads `data/preloaded_documents.json` at startup
-- **User Documents**: Users can add their own documents which can be modified and deleted normally
+- **User Documents**: Importing new documents via the UI is not supported in this version (offline builds are possible via `offline_index` or the tooling)
 - **Data Source**: From Hugging Face `fjcanyue/wikipedia-zh-cn` dataset

 The preloaded documents provide rich foundational data covering mathematics, philosophy, literature, history, computer science, and other domains.